 - Western Division – all rainfall runoff may be captured and used for any purpose.

-Find more information on the capacity and permitted water uses for mixed-rights dams in the frequently asked questions.
+Find more information on the capacity and permitted water uses for mixed-rights dams in the Harvestable rights – mixed rights dams fact sheet (PDF, 122.11 KB) and Frequently asked questions.

 The boundaries of the harvestable rights areas are shown in the map below.